Global Paediatric Consumer Health Market By Type, By Application, By Segmentation, By Region, And By Country 2026

 2020 IMPACT

-Undynamic performance by paediatric consumer health as local parents remain reluctant to self-medicate younger children
+Growth for paediatric consumer health rises, as parents invest in vitamins and dietary supplements during the outbreak of COVID-19

-Surge in demand for paediatric vitamins and dietary supplements during initial stages of pandemic unlikely to be sustained
+Growth for OTC paediatric products declines, as a lack of socialising leads to fewer illnesses among children

-Vian set to regain lost value share due to brand loyalty for Depon and dynamic performance of its paediatric vitamins
+Korea Ginseng Corp retains its lead, as sales of ginseng increase, boosted by its link to supporting the immune system

 RECOVERY AND OPPORTUNITIES